Expert Skin Cancer Diagnosis in Maroochydore, Sunshine Coast

 How is skin cancer diagnosed?

 A doctor can diagnose skin cancer using a combination of methods.
 First, they typically perform a visual examination of the skin with a dermatoscope to detect any abnormal growths or changes on the skin or existing moles.
 If any skin is suspicious, a skin biopsy may be used to collect a sample of the suspicious tissue for further analysis under a microscope for an official pathological diagnosis.
+Learn more about what to expect during our screening process.

 What are the common treatments for skin cancer?

 Depending on the type and stage of skin cancer, the most common treatment is a removal procedure.
 This can involve an excisional surgery such as a Wide Local Excision or Mohs surgery.
 Everyone’s skin is different, and one treatment may not be as suitable as another.
 If you need a skin cancer treatment, discuss with your doctor the best options for you.
+For post-treatment cosmetic enhancement, explore our dermal filler and anti-wrinkle treatments to optimise healing outcomes.

 How often should I get a skin check?

 Regular annual skin checks are an excellent way to ensure early skin cancer detection.
 If you have a family history of skin cancer or you’ve had a previous cancerous lesion, you may be advised to have a skin check every three or six months.
 Of course, if you notice any skin changes or are concerned about a particular lesion, you can book a skin check appointment sooner.
+Our expert team of SCCA-accredited doctors will help determine the most appropriate screening schedule for your individual needs.